A Brief History of Baklava

 A more sophisticated version of the baklava was developed centuries later in the Ottoman Empire during the 15th century.
 A cookbook recovered from a palace in the ancient city of Constantinople already displayed baklava as a favorite dessert, indeed fit for the high society and royalty.

-Baklava’s ingredients are neither expensive nor rare; honey has always been readily available, and so have walnuts and almonds, so why was baklava so highly regarded?
+Baklava’s ingredients are neither expensive nor rare.
+Honey has always been readily available, and so have walnuts and almonds, so why was baklava so highly regarded?
 Because of filo (phyllo) dough, an extraordinary invention.

 Made with flour, water and oil or butter, crafting filo dough is time-consuming and labor-intensive.
 Not anyone can create ultra-thin layers of dough, artistically separated only by the thinnest brushstroke of butter for the perfect crispy texture.